-If your cat has any of the following symptoms, contact your veterinarian immediately.
+If your cat has any of the following symptoms, contact your veterinarian immediately:

-- Not eating for more than 48 hours (adults) or 24 hours (kittens). - Green or yellow discharge from the nose or eyes. - Difficulty breathing, especially panting or breathing with an open mouth. - Depressed, lethargic or unresponsive. - Vomiting or diarrhea that lasts more than 24 hours. - Little or no response to prescribed care after several days.
+- Not eating for more than 48 hours (adults).
+Kittens 24 hours. - Green or yellow discharge from the nose or eyes. - Difficulty breathing, especially panting or breathing with an open mouth. - Depressed, lethargic or unresponsive. - Vomiting or diarrhea that lasts more than 24 hours. - Little or no response to prescribed care after several days.